parkerHuang09/Scraped-Pokedex-web-info-by-Python/README.md

 # Scraped Pokémon Pokédex web information by Python

-I love pokemon so much, so I decided to scrape Pokémon infomration from website.
+I am interested about pokemon when I was little, so I decided to scrape Pokémon information from website.

 I do this project to help me
 1. Extract the pokemon related information, such as HP, Attack, Defense.